DerBrunoIR/EbayStatistics/README.md

 <img src="https://github.com/user-attachments/assets/6ec98e5b-6211-4c0f-b989-7d2909c1233c" width="60%">

 # How to install
-Currenlty you have to install this extensions as temporary debug extension.
+Currently, you have to install this extension as a temporary debug extension.
 That means:
 1. download this repository
 2. go to `Manage Extensions`
 3. settings wheel
-4. debug addons
+4. debug addon
 5. load temporary addon
 6. select the `manifset.json` from this repository.
 Then it should be installed.